quattor/quattor.github.com/_other/SCDB-installation.md

 # Script launched by the script to actually do the deployment
 deploy_script : /root/quattor/scripts/build-tag.py
 # Name of the deployment server where to run the deploy_script.
 Used only with ssh.
-# This can be a space-separated list (not yet implemented, see https://trac.lal.in2p3.fr/LCGQWG/ticket/46).
 #deploy_server : quattorsrv.example.org
 # Userid to use to run deploy_script
 deploy_user : root